MaterialEyes/ingrained-lite/README.md

 (2) Configuration file ([PARCHG](https://github.com/MaterialEyes/ingrained-lite/tree/main/examples/completed_runs/stm/Cu2O_111/parchg_download.sh)) which provides the partial charge densities from a DFT-simulation.

 This file will need to be downloaded, as it is not stored in the repo.
-(NOTE: must have access to full version to run download script).
 ```sh
 bash parchg_download.sh
 ```